 There are three species of cuckoo found in North America.
 The smallest but most common species is the black-billed cuckoo.
 The next is the yellow-billed cuckoo that spreads south to Mexico.
-Lastly is the mangrove cuckoo which is bigger and more slender-looking than the other two species.
+Lastly is the mangrove cuckoo, bigger and more slender-looking than the other two species.

 Size And Shape

-Cuckoos can weigh up to 2.1 ounces and reach from 12.6 to 14.1 inches in length.
+Cuckoos can weigh up to 2.1 ounces and reach 12.6 to 14.1 inches.
 They are medium-sized, slender birds with plumage patterns that can appear hawk-like.

-The mangrove cuckoo is mostly found in southern Florida, where you are most likely to see one in regions of mangrove.
+The mangrove cuckoo is primarily found in southern Florida, where you are most likely to see one in mangrove regions.

-Although some people think the mangrove cuckoo is a migratory bird to Florida, others believe that the bird is becoming more common throughout Florida.
+Although some people think the mangrove cuckoo is a migratory bird to Florida, others believe it is becoming more common throughout Florida.

-Like other birds, Mangrove Cuckoo’s foot four toes which are known as “zygodactyl”.
+Like other birds, Mangrove Cuckoo’s foot has four toes known as “zygodactyl.”

-The mangrove Cuckoo live on mainly Caterpillars.
+The mangrove Cuckoo lives mainly on Caterpillars.
 Grasshoppers are found in their diet too.

-The Black-billed Cuckoo, the largest Cuckoo species found in North America, ranges across southern Canada along with American plains: Texas to Florida.
+The Black-billed Cuckoo, the largest Cuckoo species in North America, ranges across southern Canada and the American plains: Texas to Florida.

-Unlike the other species of cuckoo, the black-billed birds are elusive and have uncommon features like a slim brown body, black bill, red-eye, small white tips on its tail feathers.
+Unlike the other cuckoo species, the black-billed birds are elusive and have uncommon features like a slim brown body, black bill, red eye, and small white tips on their tail feathers.
 Woodlands are the main habitat of Black-billed Cuckoos.
-In some cases, they can be found in thickets including sugar maple, and willow.
+They can sometimes be found in thickets, including sugar maple and willow.

-We can mention large insects such as caterpillars, katydids, cicadas, and grasshopper as their main food.
-They eat particularly caterpillars, for example, webworms, tent caterpillars, and gypsy moths.
-The black-billed Cuckoo follows a monogamous-bond breeding system.
+We can mention large insects such as caterpillars, katydids, cicadas, and grasshoppers as their primary food.
+They eat caterpillars, for example, webworms, tent caterpillars, and gypsy moths particularly.
+The black-billed cuckoo follows a monogamous-bond breeding system.

-During the breeding season but before mating, male courts female with foods.
+During the breeding season but before mating, males court females with food.
 Female black-billed-Cuckoo lays eggs in nests but occasionally in nests made by other birds.
-However, unlike other type Cuckoo, both males and females black-billed Cuckoo are seen to incubate the eggs.
-After hatching the young Cuckoo of one-week-old leaves the parental nests.
+However, unlike different Cuckoo types, both males and females of black-billed Cuckoo are seen to incubate the eggs.
+After hatching, the young cuckoo one-week-old leaves the parental nests.

-The Yellow-billed Cuckoo can be found mostly found in the southern, lowland areas of Florida.
+The Yellow-billed Cuckoo can be found primarily found in the southern, lowland areas of Florida.
 They are sometimes known as the rain crow or storm crow.

-Adult yellow-billed cuckoos have a long tail, a brown upper with black-and-white underneath, a black bill, with a yellow lower jawbone.
+Adult yellow-billed cuckoos have a long tail, a brown upper with black-and-white underneath, and a black bill with a yellow lower jawbone.
 A yellow loop is observed around the eye.
-During its flight cinnamon is sought.
+During its flight, cinnamon is sought.
 Like the males, the juveniles are almost comparable, but the only difference is that the female has a gray-colored tail.

-The habitat of the yellow-billed cuckoo is based in woods with thick cover close to or beside the water.
-The yellow-billed Cuckoo seemed to have an appetite for caterpillars: in every season, individual cuckoos can eat thousands of caterpillars.
+The yellow-billed cuckoo lives in woods with thick cover near or beside the water.
+The yellow-billed cuckoo seemed to have an appetite for caterpillars: every season, individual cuckoos can eat thousands of caterpillars.

-During the summer and fall, the yellow-billed cuckoo changes their food habits from insects to fruits including elderberries, blackberries, and wild grapes.
-In winter, fruit as well as seeds make up a large portion of their diet.
-Just before mating, the male participants snaps off a short twig presenting toward the female.
+During the summer and fall, the yellow-billed cuckoo changes its food habits from insects to fruits, including elderberries, blackberries, and wild grapes.
+In winter, fruit, as well as seeds, make up a large portion of their diet.
+Just before mating, the male participants snap off a short twig which they present to the female.

 Habitat Of Cuckoos

 Most cuckoo species are tree dwellers, while some are ground dwellers, preferring life nearer the ground.
 Many species of cuckoos prefer lush, tropical habitats.
-However, the majority of cuckoos live in forests, woodland, and rainforests.
+However, most cuckoos live in forests, woodland, and rainforests.

 Distribution Of Cuckoos

-There are many recorded species of cuckoo that can be found in Asia, Europe, Africa, Australia.
-They have a cosmopolitan distribution, meaning they are found in many places all around the world and in all continents except for Antarctica.
+Many recorded species of cuckoo can be found in Asia, Europe, Africa, and Australia.
+They have a cosmopolitan distribution, meaning they are found worldwide and on all continents except Antarctica.

-In North America, the yellow-billed cuckoo can be found from Mexico and the United States, but it is less likely to be seen in Canada.
-The black-billed cuckoo can be seen throughout the central and eastern regions of North America.
-The mangrove cuckoo can be found in Florida and in the Caribbean.
+In North America, the yellow-billed cuckoo can be found in Mexico and the United States, but it is less likely to be seen in Canada.
+The black-billed cuckoo can be seen throughout North America’s central and eastern regions.
+The mangrove cuckoo can be found in Florida and the Caribbean.

 Diet of Cuckoos

-Cuckoos feed mainly on insects, including larvae such as caterpillars, a variety of other animals, as well as different fruits.
+Cuckoos feed mainly on insects, including larvae such as caterpillars, other animals, and fruits.

 Behavior Of Cuckoos

-Cuckoos are generally solitary, shy animals that are rarely seen in pairs or groups, and can be heard more often than seen.
+Cuckoos are generally solitary, shy animals rarely seen in pairs or groups and can be heard more often than seen.

-Most species are sedentary, but some of them are seasonal migrants, and the rest migrate partially over a section of their range.
+Most species are sedentary, but some are seasonal migrants, and the rest migrate partially over a section of their range.

 Breeding System of Cuckoos

 Cuckoos are famous for their strange breeding habits.
-Some species (the common cuckoos) are brood parasites, meaning they lay their eggs in the nests of other birds, having them raise their brood.
-However, the majority of cuckoo species raise their own offspring.
+Some species (the common cuckoos) are brood parasites, meaning they lay their eggs in other birds’ nests, having them raise their brood.
+However, the majority of cuckoo species raise their offspring.

-Common cuckoos are careful about which nests they lay eggs in, as well as the timing in which they lay them.
+Common cuckoos are careful about which nests they lay eggs in and the timing in which they lay them.
 They commonly choose smaller birds as their hosts.
-The female cuckoo will pay close attention to the behavior and routines of the host birds to determine the best time for laying their eggs.
-This is because their baby chicks are larger, and therefore need the whole brood’s food, so they must hatch in an altricial state before the others and push out the other eggs for more food and space.
+The female cuckoo will pay close attention to the host birds’ behavior and routines to determine the best time for laying their eggs.
+This is because their baby chicks are larger and need the whole brood’s food, so they must hatch in an altricial state before the others and push out the other eggs for more food and space.

-It is not uncommon to see reed warblers (common hosting choice) sticking their heads in the open beak of much larger cuckoo birds to feed them, being convinced that they are their offsprings.
+It is not uncommon to see reed warblers (common hosting choice) sticking their heads in the open beak of much larger cuckoo birds to feed them, being convinced that they are their offspring.

 The majority of cuckoo species do not breed this way.
-Some are monogamous, and some are communal breeders, meaning a bunch of parents care for one large nest of offsprings.
+Some are monogamous, and some are communal breeders, meaning many parents care for one large nest of offspring.